Education and work for freelance designers

 2.- Do I need formal education to be a designer?

-While formal education is always welcome at any industry, graphic design can be learnt remotely via Internet.
+The answer is NO necessarily.While formal education is always welcome at any industry, graphic design can be learnt remotely via Internet.
 There are hundred of websites offering free educational resources for designers and also premium tutorials.

-As a self taught designer I’m pretty much against design schools; most of them are more worried about profitability than to offer a quality program that helps you to be a good professional.
+As a self-taught designer I’m pretty much against design schools; most of them are more worried about profitability than to offer a quality program that helps you to be a good professional.
 It’s better to have an official degree at University.

 If you really want to well spend your money, take individual lessons from someone locally with experience in the area you like, it’s a lot cheaper, more targeted and intensive.
 You can also buy some good books, although today everything can be reached for free, thanks to the Internet.